seqan/seqan/manual/source/Tutorial/IndexQGram.rst

 * \- *fixed at compile time*, \+ *can be changed at runtime*

-Each shape evaluates a gapped or ungapped sequence of q characters to a hash value by the Functions :dox:`Shape#hash hash`, :dox:`Shape#hashNext`, etc.
+Each shape evaluates a gapped or ungapped sequence of q characters to a hash value by the Functions :dox:`Shape#hash hash`, :dox:`Shape#hashNext hashNext`, etc.
 For example, the shape ``1101`` represents a 3-gram with one gap of length 1.
 This shape overlayed with the :dox:`Dna` text ``"GATTACA"`` at the third position corresponds to ``"TT-C"``.
 The function :dox:`Shape#hash hash` converts this 3-gram into :math:`61 = (\mathbf{3} \cdot 4 + \mathbf{3}) \cdot 4 + 1`.